Barbie in the Nutcracker: Critical response

-Barbie in the Nutcracker holds a score of 20% on review aggregator site Rotten Tomatoes, based on 5 critic reviews.

 Caryn James of The New York Times wrote, "the film works well enough according to the undemanding rules of Barbie.
 With its adventures in fairyland and magical transformations, this is a diverting, inoffensively sweet tale for very small children."
 Marylin Moss of The Hollywood Reporter praised the film as wholesome entertainment for young girls, writing "Barbie is all gentle and generous and not afraid of a villain or two.
 The story is strong, the animation splendid and the music and choreography delightful.
 The entire production is first-rate."
 A review in Parenting noted the film "explores how self-confidence and kindness can enable girls to realize their dreams".

 Peter Dobrin of The Philadelphia Inquirer called Barbie in the Nutcracker a "smart effort" with a "compelling story".
 R. Pitman of The Video Librarian wrote, "the colorful animation, kid-friendly script, and excellent "highlights" score [...] all make for pleasant family viewing, and the fairy dances (clearly inspired by sequences in Peter Pan and Fantasia) truly sparkle."
 Calling the film "a perfect dream", Remi Sklar of Video Store Magazine noted educational benefits to children from the classical music and ballet, and wrote that the battle scenes and male characters could make the film appealing to young boys as well as girls.

 Rating it 4 out of 5 stars, Rob Lowing of the Sunday Age called it "unexpectedly charming."
 Scott Hettrick of the South Florida Sun-Sentinel praised the film's story, voice cast and ballet performances, and wrote, "It's hard to imagine any other 76-minute program, let alone any other version of The Nutcracker, that delivers as much adventure, fantasy, romance, humor, suspense, ballet and classical music."
 Marc D. Allan of the Indianapolis Star rated it 3 stars and called it "extremely impressive".
 Entertainment Weekly reviewer Eileen Clarke awarded the film a grade of "B Minus", writing that it did not feature as much ballet as she expected.